 Completed in 1878, the two massive spired towers at the front will immediately grab your attention.
 These reach to 100 metres (329ft) in height, and stand out against the more modern skyscrapers surrounding them.
 Inside there is plenty to see.

-St. Patrick’s Cathedral is free to visit, although you can take a self-guided audio tour, which is also included on the New York Pass.
+St. Patrick’s Cathedral is free to visit, although you can take a self-guided audio tour.

 Grand Central Terminal

 I appreciate that including a train station on an itinerary may seem a little odd, but honestly, Grand Central Terminal in New York is really worth the visit.
 Opened in 1913, this building is one of New York City’s great architectural achievements, and the massive main concourse (complete with famous clock) has to be seen to be believed.

 As well as enjoying the concourse, there is plenty to do here.
 The terminal has regular events, and there’s a huge range of shops and places to eat as well.
 Definitely worth popping in, and it’s free too.
 It’s an 8-minute walk from St. Patrick’s Cathedral to Grand Central Terminal.

 New York Public Library – Stephen A. Schwarzman Building

 From a train station to a public library, New York City really does have some gorgeous public buildings.
 Found just five minutes’ walk from Grand Central Terminal, the New York Public Library sits adjacent to Bryant Park, a nice green space which often plays host to live music and events.

 This National Historic Landmark was opened as a library in 1911 and today it is home to over 2.5 million volumes.
 The ornate main facade and steps are a popular meeting location, and the library has appeared in multiple movies and TV shows over the years.